Your 2024 Horoscope Is Here & It’s Going To Be Transformative

 These are the key astrological dates of 2024:

-Mercury retrograde occurs three times in 2024: April 1 to 25 in Aries, making us check our egos; August 5 to 28 in Virgo and Leo (Mercury retrograde glides back into Leo on August 14), urging us to embrace our creativity; and November 25 to December 15 in Sagittarius, allowing us to reconnect with former philosophies or places we’ve visited.
+Mercury retrograde occurs three times in 2024: 1st to 25th April in Aries, making us check our egos; 5th to 28th August in Virgo and Leo (Mercury retrograde glides back into Leo on 14th August), urging us to embrace our creativity; and 25th November to 15th December in Sagittarius, allowing us to reconnect with former philosophies or places we’ve visited.

 AdvertisementADVERTISEMENT

-Mars retrograde in Leo occurs from December 6 to February 23, 2025.
-This transit can be positive if we act from an altruistic standpoint and don’t behave in a competitive, pushy, or aggressive manner.
+Mars retrograde in Leo occurs from 6th December to 23rd February 2025.
+This transit can be positive if we act from an altruistic standpoint and don’t behave in a competitive, pushy or aggressive manner.

 Aries Sun & Rising:

 Friends come and go in 2024, but the real ones stay with you throughout the course of the year.
 Think of this as a time in which you are redefining your needs and wants in relationships.
-The lunar eclipse on March 25 in Libra, along with the solar eclipses on April 8 in Aries and October 2 in Libra are removing the blinders from your eyes and allowing you to see people for who they truly are.
+The lunar eclipse on 25th March in Libra, along with the solar eclipses on 8th April in Aries and 2nd October in Libra, are removing the blinders from your eyes and allowing you to see people for who they truly are.
 This awakening will create conflicting emotions since you want to fight to keep these partnerships intact.
 The good news is that Pluto in Aquarius is bringing in people who are more in alignment with your current beliefs and will treat you with respect.

 AdvertisementADVERTISEMENT